IggHub/IggHub.github.io/_posts/2017-11-17-linked-list-in-js.md

 list.item(1);
 ```

 On the next blog, I will show how to create a `reverse` function to reverse all the lists.
+Check out the [github repo](https://github.com/IggHub/javascript-linked-list-demo) for full code.